-The Philippines had a very rich tradition of Asian Women Sprint Champions starting with Inocencia Solis in the 50s and then Mona Sulaiman in the 60s.
+The Philippines had a vibrant tradition of Asian Women Sprint Champions, starting with Inocencia Solis in the 50s and then Mona Sulaiman in the 60s.
 After Sulaiman, some time passed.
-Then a stocky teenager born in La Carlota, Negros Occidental on February 28, 1952, emerged to become the countries next Sprint Queen.
+A stocky teenager born in La Carlota, Negros Occidental, on February 28, 1952, emerged to become the countries next Sprint Queen.

 Amelita Alanes ASIAN GAMES 1970

 Alanes recorded a time of 11.9 seconds in the heats.
-Which at the time was a Filipino Junior Record for two years until it was broken by Lucila Salao (11.6 secs).
+At the time, it was a Filipino Junior Record for two years until it was broken by Lucila Salao (11.6 secs).
 However, in the finals, Alanes could only manage fourth in a time of 12.4 seconds.

 The Asian Record Holder Chi Cheng won the race in 11.6 seconds.
-With the absence of the World Record Holder (Chi Cheng of Taipei) who pulled her thigh muscle in the heats.
-The final was very open, 18-year-old Alanes came off the bend with a useful lead.
-But the 17-year-old Keiko Yamada of Japan overhauled the Filipina in the straight and took the gold medal In a race which was much closer than the recorded times suggested of 25.0 and 25.2.
+With the absence of the World Record Holder (Chi Cheng of Taipei), who pulled her thigh muscle in the heats.
+The final was very open; 18-year-old Alanes came off the bend with a useful lead.
+But the 17-year-old Keiko Yamada of Japan overhauled the Filipina in the straight and took the gold medal In a much closer race than the recorded times suggested of 25.0 and 25.2.

-Alanes 200m time stood as the Philippine Junior Record for eleven years when it was shattered by 17-year-old Lydia De Vega in 1981 with a record of 23.54 that has stood for 31 years now.
+Alanes 200m time stood as the Philippine Junior Record for eleven years when 17-year-old Lydia De Vega shattered it in 1981 with a record of 23.54 that has stood for 31 years now.